VeryGoodOpenSource/flame_behaviors/docs/collision-detection.md

 `PositionComponent` and developers need to manually check what type of class it is.

 `flame_behaviors` is all about enforcing a strongly typed API.
-It provides a special behavior called `CollisionBehavior` that describes what type of entity it will target for collision.
+It provides a special behavior called `CollisionBehavior` that describes the type of entity being targeted for collision.
 It does not, however, do any real collision detection.
 That is done by the `PropagatingCollisionBehavior`.